osb-group/osb-learn/storyboarding/scripting/compound_commands.rst

     F,0,0,,0
     F,0,2000,,1

-As the last step put in the actual animations for falling and getting up.
+As the last step put in the animations for falling and getting up.

 .. code-block:: c
   :linenos: